 Takumar 135mm f/3.5 on Nex

-This is a review of my Takumar 135mm f/3.5 M42 mount lens on my Sony Nex 6 camera.
+This is my short review of the Takumar 135mm f/3.5 M42 mount short telephoto lens on my Sony Nex 6 camera.

 This lens is an M42 mount lens made in about 1973.
 It has an aperture range of f/3.5 to f/22 and a closest focusing distance of about 1.5 meters, or 5 feet.
 The aperture ring is controlled by a small pin protruding from the bottom of the mount, and there is an Auto/Manual switch fitted to disable the pin and make the aperture controllable by the aperture ring.
 I bought my copy from eBay for £26 and I paid another £3.50 for an original Takumar screw on lens hood to match it.
 The takumar len range was produced by Pentax for their M42 spotmatic slr range before they moved to the K mount bayonet fitting when they changed to using the Pentax name.
 They have the reputation of being exceptional lenses, and some examples, like the 50mm f/1.4 carry pretty high price tags.